 Before accepting an offer, please ensure that this is your preferred option.
 Once you have accepted the offer you will not receive any others (in this round).

 This also applies across all specialties/programmes.
 For example, if you have applied to dermatology, acute internal medicine and geriatric medicine, then if you accept an offer in one of these programmes, your applications to the other two will be withdrawn automatically.

 Please also be aware that accepting an offer you do not intend to take up will prevent an offer being made to a colleague.

 You should also consider the GMC's guidance on taking up and ending appointments, as outlined in Good Medical Practice:

-'Patient care may be compromised if there is not sufficient medical cover.
-Therefore, you must take up any post, including a locum post, you have formally accepted, and you must work your contractual notice period, unless the employer has reasonable time to make other arrangements.'
+'Patient safety may be affected if there is not enough medical cover.
+So you must take up any post you have formally accepted, and work your contractual notice period before leaving a job, unless the employer has reasonable time to make other arrangements.'

 The key consideration is to be certain you do not wish to take up an offered post before you reject the offer.

 Once you reject an offer of a post in a particular specialty, you will not be made another (in this round), and your application to this specialty will be regarded as withdrawn.